wuwaynee/sushichef-simulator/README.md

 - During gameplay, click the **pause icon** in the upper-left corner to pause the game and access the menu.

 ## Source Code and Assets
-- The source code and assets are located in the `Assets` folder within the `Project` directory.
+- The source code and assets are mostly located in the `Assets` folder.